 The Easiest Decision-Making Tool

 Decision-making is one of my great interests.
-I even teach an online class on it here.
+I’ve even created an entire workbook on it that you can find here.
 Not surprisingly, the reason why I got into this was because I myself struggled with making decisions and I really, really wanted to make the right ones, particularly in regards to important life decisions such as who I married and my life career.

 Recently though, I’ve been changing a bit in my outlook on decision-making.
 I got into decision-making strategies and processes because I put great weight on each big decision I made.
 It was life or death if I made a right or wrong decision.
 I’m coming to learn that I can be a little less serious with myself.
 Not to say that who I chose to marry wasn’t important.
 But my life destiny isn’t written on a stone tablet somewhere.
 I get to choose my own life destiny.